Hugh de Puiset: Bishop of Durham under Henry II

 On 22 January 1153 Hugh was elected to the see of Durham by the cathedral chapter in spite of the opposition of Henry Murdac, who excommunicated the chapter in response.
 Because of Murdac's opposition and refusal to confirm the election, Hugh obtained consecration only by making a personal visit to Rome, where the pope was able to overrule the Archbishop of York.
 He was consecrated on 20 December 1153 by Pope Anastasius IV.
 Hugh was enthroned, or ceremonially installed as bishop in his cathedral, at Durham on 2 May 1154.
 King Stephen granted to Puiset as bishop of Durham the mineral rights in Weardale, which included lead mines.
 Silver was also extracted from the lead ore mined there, and that silver probably helped the bishops form their own mint.

-Hugh may not have attended the coronation of King Henry II of England and his queen Eleanor of Aquitaine.
+Hugh may not have attended the coronation of King Henry II and his queen Eleanor of Aquitaine.
 Some sources place him at the coronation; others do not.
 Nor did he attend the Council of Clarendon in 1164 that issued the Constitutions of Clarendon, which was the cause of the quarrel between the king and Thomas Becket.
 In the ensuing dispute between the king and Becket Hugh did not take sides.
 He was, however, present with Roger de Pont L'Évêque, the Archbishop of York at the coronation of the king's eldest son, Henry the Young King, in 1170 and consequently was suspended by Alexander III.
 The coronation of the Young King eventually led to Becket's martyrdom in December 1170.

-Hugh obtained an exemption allowing him to keep his castle at Northallerton in Yorkshire when Henry was ordering the destruction of most of the illegal castles that had been built during King Stephen's reign.
-He also built a castle at Norham, designed to help defend the north of England against raids from Scotland.
+The great tower at Norham Castle was built during Hugh de Puiset's tenure.

 Hugh was suspected of involvement in the Young King's revolt in 1173.
 He does not seem to have taken an active part but King Henry II suspected him of supporting the rebellion.
 When King William the Lion of Scotland invaded northern England in the spring of 1174, Hugh either connived at the invasion or helped the rebels and the Scottish king.
 Suspicion fell upon the bishop because he was cautious in defending against the Scottish raids.
 Hugh also concluded truces with the Scots, allowing them free passage through the ecclesiastical lands in return for no damage being done to those lands.
 Lastly, the bishop's nephew Hugh IV de Puiset, who was Count of Bar-sur-Seine in France, brought an armed force to Hartlepool, supposedly to help defend Hugh, but King Henry feared that it was an attempt to aid the rebellion of the Young King.
 After the revolt had been put down, King Henry II ordered Hugh's castle of Northallerton to be destroyed.
 Hugh was also required to surrender his other castles.
+Hugh obtained an exemption allowing him to keep his castle at Northallerton in Yorkshire when Henry was ordering the destruction of most of the illegal castles that had been built during King Stephen's reign.
+He also built a castle at Norham, designed to help defend the north of England against raids from Scotland.